-Item Overview of changes Reference manual Section Improving the management Changes have been made to enable the user to set up the First Step Guide 3.5 portal property (settings of the Connector property file) for defining resource adapter attributes and performing the connection test, using the management portal window.
+Item Overview of changes Reference manual Section Improving the Changes have been made to enable the user to set up the First Step Guide 3.5 management portai resource adapter attributes and performing the connection test, using the management portal window.
 Also, J2EE applications (ear file and zip file) can now be uploaded on Management Server using the Management portal window.
 Management Portal User Guide Adding the import attribute implicit import functionality of the page/tag directive The import attribute implicit import functionality of the page/tag directive can now be used.
 Web Container Functionality Guide 2.3.7 Supporting the automatic environment settings for the JP1 products in a virtual environment Changes have been made so that when Application Server is set up on a virtual server, the environment settings of the JP1 products can be automatically set up for the virtual server by using the hook script.
 Virtual System Setup and Operation Guide 7.7.2 Improving the Integrated user management functionality When using a database in a user information repository, the database can now be connected by using the JDBC driver of the database products.
-The database connection through the Security Management Guide Chapter 5, 14.3 JDBC driver of Cosminexus DABroker Library is not supported anymore.
-Management Portal User Guide 3.5, 10.9.1 You can now set up the integrated user management functionality using the Easy Setup definition file and the management portal window.
-Active Directory now supports double byte characters such as Japanese language in DN.
-Enhancing HTTP Server settings You can now directly set up the directives (settings of httpsd.conf) that define the operation environment of System Setup and Operation Guide 4.1.21 HTTP Server using the Easy Setup definition file and the management portal window.
-Management Portal User Guide 10.10.1 Definition Reference Guide 4.13
+The database connection through Security Management Guide Chapter 5, 14.2.2 the JDBC driver of Cosminexus DABroker Library is not supported anymore.
+Management Portal User Guide 3.5, 10.8.1 You can now set up the integrated user management functionality using the Easy Setup definition file and the management portal window. agement n file and the Active Directory now supports double byte characters such as Japanese language in DN.
+Enhancing HTTP Server settings You can now directly set up the directives (settings of httpsd.conf) that define the operation environment of System Setup and Operation Guide 4.1.21 HIIP Server using the Easy Setup definition file and the management portal window.
+Management Portal User Guide 10.9.1